These gluten free blondies are so effortless and are sure to be a hit... I'd be shocked to find someone who doesn't love these!

-I know blonde brownies might be an unfamiliar concept to a lot of people out there, so let me break it down for you!
+I know blonde brownies (aka blondies) might be an unfamiliar concept to a lot of people out there, so let me break it down for you!
 Blonde brownies are rich in flavor and soft in texture, and they contain a lot of the same base ingredients as regular brownies, but they are made without chocolate.
-While traditional brownies are chocolate based, blonde brownies are vanilla based.
-If you prefer chocolate in your brownies, you’ll love my fudgy brownie recipe and my white chocolate brownies!

 - They're super easy to make (I know I say that about practically every recipe but I wouldn't lie to you).